VillageR88/cwrap-framework/README.md

 CLog - 14.01.2025:
 I have removed the GUI from the latest version of CWrap.
 It is now only accessible via older versions.
 This decision was made to streamline the framework and focus on enhancing core functionalities and performance.

+CLog - 22.01.2025:
+I have added an option to install CWrap with TypeScript support.
+This enhancement allows developers to leverage TypeScript's static typing and other features, providing a more robust development experience.